Facilitating Transformational Change

 Wachter holds a masters of law in taxation (L.L.M.
 Tax) degree from Villanova University School of Law, a juris doctorate from Duquesne University School of Law, and a bachelor’s degree from Pennsylvania State University – University Park.

-Reitzell first worked in public safety as a paramedic at EmergyCare, becoming familiar with every part of the city.
-She found her passion in making a difference through fundraising at EmergyCare.
-She then joined Hamot Health Foundation where she was heavily involved in development for the School-Based Health Center in Erie’s lower east side.
-Reitzell then led the fundraising efforts at two of Erie’s favorite lead assets: the Erie Philharmonic and the Erie Zoo.
+Nicole first worked in public safety as a paramedic working with, and caring for, people from every walk of life and becoming intimately familiar with every part of the city.
+She found her passion in making a difference through fundraising at EmergyCare, and then joined Hamot Health Foundation where she was heavily involved in development of a School-Based Health Center in Erie’s lower east side.
+Nicole went on to lead the fundraising efforts at two of Erie’s favorite lead assets: the Erie Philharmonic and the Erie Zoo.
 In 2017, she earned her Certified Fundraising Executive (CFRE) designation, a certification held by only about 16% of professional fundraisers.

-Reitzell is currently the President of the Nonprofit Partnership board.
-She serves on the PA State Police Camp Cadet and Rotary Club of Erie Scholarship Foundation boards.
-She is a member of the Hamot Health Foundation board of corporators.
+She currently serves on the Nonprofit Partnership and the Erie Catholic School System boards.
+She’s also a member of the Hamot Health Foundation board of corporators.

-Reitzell grew up in Clymer, NY and has lived her adult life in Erie, PA and considers Erie home.
+Nicole grew up in Clymer, NY and has lived her adult life in Erie, PA and considers Erie home, with her husband and two young boys.

 Board of Directors